Sanchi Stupa: Sanchi and the Greco-Buddhist art of Gandhara

-Western rediscovery
+Western Discovery

 General Henry Taylor (1784–1876) who was a British officer in the Third Maratha War of 1817–1819, was the first known Western historian to document in 1818 (in English) the existence of Sanchi Stupa.
 The site was in a total state of abandon.
 The Great Stupa was clumsily breached by Sir Herbert Maddock in 1822, although he was not able to reach the center, and he then abandoned.
 Alexander Cunningham and Frederick Charles Maisey made the first formal survey and excavations at Sanchi and the surrounding stupas of the region in 1851.
 Amateur archaeologists and treasure hunters ravaged the site until 1881, when proper restoration work was initiated.
 Between 1912 and 1919 the structures were restored to their present condition under the supervision of Sir John Marshall.

 19th Century Europeans were very much interested in the Stupa which was originally built by Ashoka.
 French sought the permission to take away the eastern gateway to France.
 English, who had established themselves in India, majorly as a political force, were interested too in carrying it to England for a museum.
 They were satisfied with plaster-cast copies which were carefully prepared and the original remained at the site, part of Bhopal state.
 The rule of Bhopal, Shahjehan Begum and her successor Sultan Jehan Begum, provided money for the preservation of the ancient site.
 John Marshall, Director-General of the Archaeological Survey of India from 1902 to 1928, acknowledged her contribution by dedicating his important volumes on Sanchi to Sultan Jehan.
 She had funded the museum that was built there.
 As one of the earliest and most important Buddhist architectural and cultural pieces, it has drastically transformed the understanding of early India with respect to Buddhism.
 It is now a marvellous example of the carefully preserved archaeological site by the Archeological Survey of India.
 The place of Sanchi Stupa in Indian history and culture can be gauged from the fact that Reserve Bank of India introduced new 200 Indian Rupees notes with Sanchi Stupa in 2017.

 Since Sanchi remained mostly intact, few artefacts of Sanchi can be found in Western Museums: for example, the Gupta statue of Padmapani is at the Victoria and Albert Museum in London, and one of the Yashinis can be seen at the British Museum.

 Today, around fifty monuments remain on the hill of Sanchi, including three main stupas and several temples.
 The monuments have been listed among other famous monuments in the UNESCO World Heritage Sites since 1989.

 The reliefs of Sanchi, especially those depicting Indian cities, have been important in trying to imagine what ancient Indian cities look like.
 Many modern simulations are based on the urban illustrations of Sanchi.